sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  Objection—If kaivalya is of the nature of oneness (aloneness) how can there be any thought (construction)?
 There is only thought (misunderstanding) with reference to action and not with reference to a substance, as it is not logical to understand differently the nature of a substance.
 Kaivalya is also a substance and so how is it possible to think differently about it?

  Answer—There is no defect here as it is possible to differentiate between the cause and its effects.
-Though (in this case) the difference between the cause and the effects is [figurative](http://॑# "In truth there is no difference but in the state of ignorance it is figuratively so understood."),the misunderstanding does not cause any difference in the nature of the substance.
+Though (in this case) the difference between the cause and the effects is figurative[^874],the misunderstanding does not cause any difference in the nature of the substance.
 That connection or oneness of the puruṣa with the modifications of the

+[^874]: "In truth there is no difference but in the state of ignorance it is figuratively so understood."

 -------------------------------------------------------------------------